With Robberies Up 59% In Bucktown, Frustrated Residents Press State Lawmakers To Act

 BUCKTOWN — Bucktown residents vented frustrations about a recent rise in burglaries, thefts and armed robberies in the neighborhood at a public forum Thursday evening, peppering state lawmakers with safety concerns and calling on them for legislative action.

 “Neighbors are feeling terrorized.
 They’re fearful.
-They’re scared,” said Steve Jensen, president of the Bucktown Community Organization, which hosted the forum.
+They’re scared,” said Steve Jensen, board member of the Bucktown Community Organization, which hosted the forum.
 “I personally would like to see stricter consequences for crimes so that when the idea pops in peoples’ minds, they think twice.”

 Robberies in the Shakespeare (14th) Police District, which includes Bucktown and parts of Wicker Park and Logan Square, are up 59 percent as of Nov.
 26 of this year compared to 2022, according to city data.
 The district has seen a 129 percent jump in robberies in 2023 versus this period in 2019.